Headless SDK (Payment Web)

 Step 1: Include the library in your project

-Before proceeding with the Headless SDK implementation, please refer to the Yuno SDK Integration Guide for detailed instructions on how to properly integrate the SDK into your project.
+Before proceeding with the Headless SDK implementation, see the Yuno SDK Integration Guide for detailed instructions on how to properly integrate the SDK into your project.

 The integration guide provides three flexible methods: